-Meet Health Coach Jaye
+Meet Jaye Seidlin, AKA Health Coach Jaye

 Jaye Seidlin, JD., CHC trained as an Attorney, Certified

 Integrative Nutrition Health Coach and is a twenty year Health Advocate.
-As a Certified Integrative Nutrition Health Coach, Jaye provides personalized wellness, body image and nutrition programs as well as thyroid support for individuals, children & families and corporations.
+As a Certified Integrative Nutrition Health Coach, Jaye provides wellness, body image and nutrition programs as well as thyroid support (in conjunction with renowned physicians) for individuals, children & families and corporations.
 Health Coach Jaye has lectured and worked with schools and universities, Fortune 500 companies, national eating disorder associations, The Boys & Girls Club and professional sports teams to help people of all ages develop and maintain healthy and happy relationships with their bodies.
 Jaye works closely with parents, kids and teens on implementing healthy and nutritious meal plans to increase energy, self-esteem and lower anxiety.
 She has spoken at schools around the country on body image, pursuing your passionate purpose, meaning, joy and healthy nutrition.